Our whole-school aim is to provide a broad, balanced relevant curriculum that motivates pupils and prepares them for life beyond school.

 Cross Phase Bespoke Groups

-Focus group is a cross phase ASD designated group that follows TEACCH and bespoke communication strategies.
+Focus group are cross phase ASD designated groups that follow TEACCH and bespoke communication strategies.
 They follow a modified and differentiated National Curriculum, class based in the mornings and with other specialists in the afternoon.
+The 14-19 Focus group follow the Options curriculum 4 afternoons a week.

 Fusion group is also an ASD designated class based group that follows a semi formal curriculum, delivered mostly by one specialist teacher, class based all day.